-Visual evidence is very important.
-Learn how to easily reclaim your stolen content using screenshots.
+Content theft and plagiarism are common today; visual evidence is significant.
+Learn how to reclaim your stolen content using screenshots quickly.

 These days, copying content on the internet is extremely easy.
 Just one click of a button and boom, you can now see your content on someone else’s web page or profile.